LinSoftWin/Photoshop-CC2022-Linux/README.md

 # Photoshop-CC2022-Linux

-## Server are down.
-**A fcking asshole is trying to brutforce my server if he manage to that will be the reason I guess...**

 ## Important

 #### PLEASE WHEN OPENING AN ISSUE FILL THE TEMPLATE OR GIVE ENOUGHT INFORMATION !!!
 "It doesn't work" ISN'T ENOUGH **